Jul 11, 2025

 This course is designed to equip students with the knowledge and skills to access and manage cloud resources securely.
 Students will learn cloud governance and deployment strategies, ensuring services adhere to regulatory and compliance standards.
 They will also learn how to develop a migration plan for an already implemented system, including moving worker profiles from local access to a cloud solution.
 Students will learn how to perform security audits on an implemented solution to ensure that it is secure and robust.
 The course will also cover generating “cloud spend” reports to assess how a solution would scale in the cloud.

-Attribute Code CAT, UGRD
+Course Attributes: CAT, UGRD

-• CST 09210 - Introduction To Computer Networks And Data Communications
+• CST 09210 - Introduction to Computer Networks and Data Communications

 Credits: 3